Luxosaucer/Fixes/src/ch01-01-installation.md

 ### AddingRust for JetBrains

 JetBrains produces a Rust IDE that enables code editing and debugging.
 Rust comes with the IDE and and just requires the installation of the IDE without any extensions.
 However, data about the IDE usage will be collected anonymously.
-For more information go here.
+For more information go [here][jetbrains].

 Note: RustRover requires a subscription for commercial sized projects.

 ### Adding Rust for Eclipse

 Eclipse produces a Rust extension for its Eclipse IDE.
 To add the exnetion, click on help.
 Then click on Install New Software.
 Within the Work With setting add https://download.eclipse.org/corrosion/releases/latest.
 Finally add the installation that you want.
-For more information go here.
+For more information go [here][eclipse].

 ### Local Documentation